Skip to content

 • It can call thread_analyzer_run() freely — this is a regular C function that requires no syscall wrapper.

-• Its stack lives in plain .bss (see Step 3.4) so it never inflates app_partition.
+• Its data (including its embedded kernel objects) lives in plain .bss as a global (see Step 3.4) so it is registered correctly by the kernel-object subsystem and never lands inside app_partition.

 Mechanisms are independent